CallChangeSim/CCS-docs/docs/index.md

 Your browser must be able to run the Javascript code, and must have permissions to use the sound system on your phone or computer.
 This will normally be the case.

+In the navigation pane on the right you'll see "Getting Started".
+Select that link to make your first set of call changes.